Why Is Lean Development Beneficial for Young Start-ups and Established Companies?

 8 out of 10 start-ups flop within the first two years, according to a review published on Forbes.
 To see better odds of success, entrepreneurs should consider embracing the Lean development strategy to better understand consumers’ habits and needs before getting the solutions in front of them.

 Using scientific methods to handle uncertainty is the best way for entrepreneurs to evade risks, and get the most from their investments.
-The Lean development process, for instances, allows them to define a hypothesis, build a small feature or product to test the hypothesis, learn what happens, and adjust accordingly.
+The Lean development process, for instance, allows them to define a hypothesis, build a small feature or product to test the hypothesis, learn what happens, and adjust accordingly.
 It will enable entrepreneurs to test ideas first before determining which ones move through the gates.

 Principles and Benefits of Lean Development for Young Start-ups and Established Companies: